VS1901/Indias-Electricity-Performance-and-Demand-Analytics/README.md

-# ⚡ India Electricity Performance & Demand Analytics (Power BI)
+# ⚡ India's Electricity Performance & Demand Analytics (Power BI)

 This project analyzes **India’s electricity generation, capacity, and demand trends** across different states using an interactive **Power BI dashboard**.
 The goal is to understand performance patterns, seasonal behavior, and state-wise comparisons in electricity metrics.